stavros-k/docs/docs/software/5-zabbix/2-agent-installation.md

 # Agent

+I usually configure all my agents in `Active` mode.
+This way it will work either it is behind NAT or not

+I usually edit the following in my agents:

+- Hostname: `Set Something UNIQUE here`
+- HostMetadata: `Set identifiers here, so you can make auto registration rules`
+- ServerActive: `YOUR.ZABBIX.SERVER.IP:10050`

+I also use TLS-PSK

+- TLSConnect: `psk`
+- TLSPSKIdentity: `YOUR PSK ID`
+- TLSPSKFile: `Path to your PSK key file`

 ## Docker

 If you are using docker for your server too, just add this on your docker-compose.yml file.